jonathan-armstrong-303/vagrant-greenplum-6.1.4-install/README.md

 ## Installation

-Note that there are four sections regarding installation prerequisites.
+Note that there are five sections regarding installation prerequisites.
 [The tl;dr]:

 1. The Vagrant application itself [if not already installed]
 2. External Vagrant packages;
+3. Everything that must be done as root;

 ... one mandatory "postrequisite":

-3. One script that must be scp'd and executed manually on the Greenplum master node after the main Vagrant build has transpired.
+4. Everything that must be done as gpadmin;

-... and one optional script to reset /etc/ssh/sshd.config params to be more security conscious after passwordless ssh is established between all nodes (see below)
+... and one *optional* script:

+5.  reset /etc/ssh/sshd.config params to be more security conscious after passwordless ssh is established between all nodes (keep reading for details).

 **The longer explanation:**